henhal/express-openapi-helpers/README.md

 Alternatively, you can use the `OpenApiResolver` class to define and register the operations:

 ```
-import { OpenApiResolver } from 'express-openapi-helpers';
+import { OpenApiResolver } from 'express-openapi-helpers/resolver';
 import { operations } from './gen/my-api.d.ts';

 const resolver = new OpenApiResolver<operations>()